 As you begin the process of claiming long-term disability benefits for Carpal Tunnel Syndrome in Canada, you may find yourself eligible for one of two different types.

-First, there’s the Canada Pension Plan, also known as CPP, benefit.
+First, there’s the CPP disability benefit.
 This plan is meant to provide support post-retirement, but it also applies to disabilities.
 Once you reach the age of 65, these benefits transition into a regular pension.
 Think you are eligible for CPP disability benefits?
 Requirements include working for at least four of the last six years as well as payroll taxes paid off.
 Additionally, you must prove that your disability is not only long-lasting but also that it is severe enough to prevent you from working.
 Like long-term insurance companies, CPP benefits are often denied based on specific eligibility factors.

 Long-Term Disability Insurance Benefits for Carpal Tunnel Syndrome